tjiangHIT/cuteSV/src/documentation/README.md

 # Force Calling Benchmark

 We provide a demo to help users of performing the regenotyping and evaluating performance.
 Here, we regard the "High confidence variant" of HG002 from the Genome in a Bottle (GiaB) ground truth set (SV v0.6) from the National Institute of Standards and Technology (NIST) as the target SVs.
-Then the HG002 alignments are selected to complete regenotyping on the above target SVs.
+Then the HG002 alignments from PacBio HiFi sequencing are selected to complete regenotyping on the above target SVs.
 The following procedures show the steps of applying regenotyping and reproducing the benchmark results.

 # Get tools